SenorLordy/Lordys-EasyCommands/README.md

 # Permissions

-Each command (except Help Command) has its own permission.
+Each command (except Help and Info Command) has its own permission.
 The Help Command has no permission and can be used by anyone.
 The permissions are listed here:

 - lec.gm.surival
 - lec.gm.adventure